unraid/docs/docs/unraid-connect/overview-and-setup.md

 https://ip.yourpersonalhash.myunraid.net:<https_port>
 ```

-This ensures you're using a valid SSL certificate for secure access.
-However, if your Internet connection goes down and your browser hasn't cached the DNS entry, you may lose access to the WebGUI.
+This ensures you're using a valid %%SSL|ssl%% certificate for secure access.
+However, if your Internet connection goes down and your browser hasn't cached the DNS entry, you may lose access to the %%WebGUI|web-gui%%.

-**If you lose DNS or Internet access:**
+If you lose DNS or Internet access:

 - If **Use SSL/TLS** is set to **Yes**, try accessing your server at:
   ```